333 held in UP, 200 in West Bengal for violent protests against remarks about Prophet Muhammad

 A total of 533 persons have been arrested in Uttar Pradesh and West Bengal for violence over remarks made by two Bharatiya Janata Party spokespersons about Prophet Muhammad.

-While 333 persons have been arrested from eight districts of Uttar Pradesh, the West Bengal police have made 200 arrests, according to The Hindu.
+While 333 persons have been arrested from eight districts of Uttar Pradesh, the West Bengal Police have made 200 arrests, according to The Hindu.

 Protests erupted in several parts of India on Friday against the remarks made by BJP spokespersons Nupur Sharma and Naveen Jindal about the Prophet.
 On June 5, the BJP had suspended Sharma and expelled Jindal after a diplomatic backlash from many Muslim-majority countries.